 Sole Proprietorship

-A sole proprietorship is the simplest way to perform a self-employed activity:
+A sole proprietorship is the simplest way to carry out a self-employed activity:

 • The costs of incorporation and operation are low;